angular/angular/docs/TRIAGE_AND_LABELS.md

 Gauge whether the issue has enough information to act upon.
 This typically includes a test case via StackBlitz or GitHub and steps to reproduce.
 If the issue may be legitimate but needs more information, add the "needs clarification" label.
-These labels can be revisted if the author can provide further clarification.
+These labels can be revisited if the author can provide further clarification.
 If the issue does have enough information, move on to step 2.

 ### Step 2: Bug, feature, or discussion?